mattdesl/workshop-generative-art/docs/cloning.md

 git clone https://github.com/mattdesl/workshop-generative-art.git
 ```

-This will create a new folder called `workshop-generative-art` and copy all the source code into it.
+This will create a new folder called `workshop-generative-art` and download all the source code into it.
 Next, move into the folder and install its dependencies:

 ```sh
 # Move into the folder